Search posts:

 • Use of certain pharmaceutical drugs (opiates, SSRI antidepressants, GERD medications, antipsychotics, and medications for ulcers of the digestive tract)

-• Synthetic estrogen treatments (such as those given in menopause)
+• Synthetic estrogen treatments (such as those given at menopause)

 Conventional Medications for Hyperprolactinemia